 - Community Building

 Community gardens create more than just healthy food, they bring people together.
-Gardens also give opportunity for individuals to create an environment that truly sustains its community.
+Gardens also give an opportunity for individuals to create an environment that truly sustains its community.

 - Public Health/Food Quality